glycerine/spin_paxos/README.md

 useful and important of all distributed systems algorithms.

-While doing so, the authors also give us a master class in how to optimize Promela models and minimize a models state space.
+While doing so, the authors also give us a master class in how to optimize Promela models by minimizing a model's state space.

 Paper: "Model Checking Paxos in Spin"
 ====================